nikolinasostaric/nikolinasostaric.github.io/_projects/11_project_lov2.md

 DNA segregation is one of the requirements in building a synthetic cell.
 To experimentally construct a DNA segregation system for synthetic cells, we are utilizing bacterial proteins known for plasmid segregation fused with photoreactive proteins to enable light-controlled segregation processes.

 In this project, we would like to acquire a better understanding of the dynamics of these photoreactive proteins and their synthetic constructs, as well as their interactions with DNA.
-More specifically, we would do 3D modelling and perform molecular dynamics simulations of different LOV2 (<i>l</i>ight, <i>o</i>xygen, or <i>/v</i>oltage) domain constructs.
+More specifically, we would do 3D modelling and perform molecular dynamics simulations of different LOV2 (light, oxygen, or voltage) domain constructs.

 For this project, we are looking for a student interested in 3D modelling of biomolecules and molecular dynamics simulations.